A new foundation of quantum decision theory: A new foundation of quantum decision theory

 This not only points at a new foundation of quantum theory, and it also suggests a general epistemic interpretation of the theory: Quantum theory is not directly a theory about the world, but a theory about an actor's knowledge of the world.
 Versions of such an interpretation already exist, and they are among the very many suggested interpretations of quantum mechanics.

 Below, I will need some mathematical notations from standard finite-dimensional quantum mechanics, notations mainly due to Dirac:

 A Hilbert space $\mathcal{H}$ can be taken as an $r$-dimensional complex vector space.
 Operators on this space are then $r\times r$ matrices.
 An operator $A$ is said to be self-adjoint if $A^\dagger = A$, where $A^\dagger$ is formed from $A$ by transposing it and taking complex conjugates of all elements.
 Self-adjoint operators have real-valued eigenvalues.
+An operator $U$ is unitary if $U^{-1} = U^\dagger$.

 A ket vector $|\psi\rangle$, a state vector, can be seen as a unit column vector in $\mathcal{H}$.
-I will concentrate mainly on state vectors of the form $|\psi\rangle = |b;j\rangle$, an eigenvector of an operator $A^b$, in my language, equivalent to a particular answer to a question of the form `What is $\theta^b$?', where $\theta^b$ is a maximal accessible theoretical variable.
+I will concentrate on state vectors of the form $|\psi\rangle = |b;j\rangle$, an eigenvector of some operator $A^b$, in my language, equivalent to a particular answer to a question of the form `What is $\theta^b$?', where $\theta^b$ is a maximal accessible theoretical variable.

 To any ket vektor $|a;k\rangle$ there corresponds a bra vector $\langle a;k|$, the corresponding complex conjugate row vector.
 Scalar products between two state vectors can then be written $\langle a;k |b;j\rangle$.
 I will also need scalar products of the form $\langle a;k |A|a;k\rangle$, where $A$ is an operator.